SmartRanger97/SmartRanger97/README.md

 - 👀 I’m interested in technology
 - 🌱 I’m currently learning Python
 - 💞️ I’m looking to collaborate on a website project
-- 📫 How to reach me linkedin profile/aman97gupta
+- 📫 How to reach me twitter profile/aman97gupta

 <!---
 SmartRanger97/SmartRanger97 is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.